luanon404/cronet-rs/README.md

 1. Get the latest cronet binaries: [build from source](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/components/cronet/build_instructions.md) or download prebuilt binaries from [here](https://github.com/sleeyax/cronet-binaries/releases).
 2. Place all `.h` header files in `src` and all binaries (`.so`, `.dll`, `.dylib`) in `bin`.
 3. Run `cargo build`.
 This should trigger `bindgen` to (re)generate the bindings.

-## Sponsors

-Maintenance of this project is made possible by all the contributors and sponsors.
-If you'd like to sponsor this project and have your avatar or company logo appear below click [here](https://github.com/sponsors/sleeyax). 💖

 ## Related projects